Mangalore Airport to Coorg taxi service and cab fare

 Honnamana Kere is a popular tourist spot in Coorg.
 Being the largest lake in the region of Coorg, Honnamana Kere attracts hordes of tourists every year.
 It is located in Daddamalthe, near to the village of Sulimalthe which is at a distance of 6 km from Somwarpet town.
 Somwarpet is one of the taluks of Coorg.

 The lake doesn’t attract just nature lovers but also religious tourists.
 It has religious importance and is named after the after Goddess Honnamma.
-One can also see a temple dedicated to Goddess Honnamma, located near to the lake.
+One can also see a temple dedicated to Goddess Honnamma, located near the lake.

 It is believed that Goddess Honnamma sacrificed her life for the wellbeing of the people.
 The temple sees many visitors especially during the festival of Gowri Pooja.
 Many newly wedded couples visit the lake and pay their offerings and seek blessings of the Goddess.

 The Lake offers captivating scenic beauty as well.
 It is a place where one can just relax and enjoy some quality moments with their loved ones.
-It is surrounded by mountains, cliffs and huge expanse of coffee plantations along with two hills named Gavi Betta and Mori Betta.
+It is surrounded by mountains, cliffs and the huge expanse of coffee plantations along with two hills named Gavi Betta and Mori Betta.
 Along with sightseeing, one can also engage himself/herself in various kinds of outdoor activities such as boating and fishing.

 Mangalore Airport to Coorg Taxi service